KL4805/DLG_COMP5212/README.md

 There are the following issues that the paper (and the code) fails to address:

-- Neither the paper nor the code states clearly what stage the involved model is in.
-Is it just initialized, halfway during training, or has already converged?
+- Both the paper and the code only study the case where the model is just initialized randomly.
-    - The code only implements the case where the model is just initialized.
+    - In reality, it is possible to initialize a model using some pre-trained models, which presumably generates gradients of smaller magnitudes.
 - The paper states that it is possible to recover a batch.
 However, the code does not implement this function.
     - It is good to try to implement that, as in reality, model training is carried out in mini-batches.
     - It is also interesting to see how batch size influences the attack.